 Interview with an Expert: Insights from a Yoga Instructor.

-To gain deeper insights into the Falling Star Pose, we spoke with Emma Green, a seasoned yoga instructor and wellness coach.
+To reveal the hidden secrets of the Falling Star Pose, we had a conversation with Emma Green, known as a veteran yoga instructor, and a highly respected wellness coach also.

 Q: Why do you recommend the Falling Star Pose to your students?